Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 The types of hormonal birth control that are the biggest culprits for appetite stimulation are, again, pills with higher levels of estrogen.
 Low dose estrogen pills do not cause significant increases in appetite and insulin levels.
 For women who do experience weight gain on the pill, the average weight gained is 4.4 pounds within 12 months on a progestin-only pill.

-Also, if a woman experiences significant weight gain after taking the pill, the pill isn’t necessarily to blame.
+Also, if a woman experiences significant weight gain after taking the pill, the birth control isn’t necessarily to blame.
 It’s possible that another health issue is causing weight gain, and it’s crucial that women speak to their doctor if this happens.
 Cushing’s Syndrome, thyroid disorders, and diabetes can cause sudden, unexplained weight gain.

 Can birth control help women lose weight?